Asif-chohan/gridlines-assignment/README.md

 1. Python script that performs the conversion
 2. Brief documentation explaining the approach and mapping between Syncfusion and React concepts
 3. Any assumptions or limitations of the implementation

+## Submission
+Please submit your work by:
+1. Cloning this repository
+2. Creating a new repository under your own GitHub account
+3. Pushing your solution to your repository
+4. Inviting https://github.com/stephaniegoldman12 as a collaborator to view your work

 Good luck!